Potential for Improvement

 Having a severe ulcer at first expert assessment triples the likelihood of a foot disease-related hospital admission.*

-NICE recommends that people with active foot disease should be referred for expert assessment within 1 working day, for triage within 1 further day.
+NICE recommends that people who present with active foot disease should be referred for expert assessment within 1 working day, for triage within 1 further day.